 Alzheimer's Disease and Nursing Home Care

-- Medicare is a federal health insurance program providing health care benefits to all Americans age 65 and older.
-Insurance protection intended to cover major hospital care is provided without regard to income, but only restricted benefits are allowed for nursing home care.
-In addition, Medicare only pays for skilled care in a nursing facility that has a Medicare license.
+- Medicare is a federal health insurance program that offers health care benefits to all Americans age 65 and older.
+It offers insurance protection to cover major hospital care, but it allows only some benefits for nursing home care.
+Also, the program only pays for skilled care in a nursing facility that has a Medicare license.

-- Medicaid is a joint federal/state health insurance program providing medical care benefits to low-income Americans who meet certain requirements.
-Nursing home care is covered through Medicaid, but eligibility requirements and covered services vary widely from state to state.
+- Medicaid is a joint federal/state health insurance program that provides medical care benefits to low-income Americans who qualify.
+Nursing home care is covered through Medicaid, but eligibility and covered services vary a lot from state to state.

-- Does the nursing home provide the level of care needed, such as skilled or intermediate care?
+- Does the nursing home provide the level of care your loved one needs, such as skilled care?

-- Does the nursing home's administrator have an up-to-date license?
+- Does the facility meet local and state licensing requirements?
+Does the administrator have an up-to-date license?

 - What are the visiting hours?